NCBI-Codeathons/Marker-Gene-Validator/README.md

 # Build a marker gene reference set
-NCBI Datasets Codeathon Team 1

 #### Problem: Efficiently create curated databases of genes for GenBank Foosh pipelines.

 Creating the curated databases involves several manual steps.
 The process starts with complicated Entrez queries.
 The nucleotide/protein sequences are then manually evaluated using alighnments and BLAST.
-Due to taxonomoic breadth this process is repeates several times to try and catch outliers and bad data.
+Due to taxonomoic breadth this process is repeated several times to try and catch outliers and bad data.

 We are going to start with the gene CYTB since we can download from the RefSeq database (keeps the initial starting sequences small), the gene does not have introns, and is similar to COX1 for which GenBank already has a foosh pipeline.

 ##### [1] Develop query to pull nucleotide/proteins sequences of desired gene sequence from Entrez

-*esearch -db gene -query 'cytb[gene name]' | efetch -format uid > cytb_geneids.txt
+`esearch -db gene -query 'cytb[gene name]' | efetch -format uid > cytb_geneids.txt`

 generates 9880 geneids linking to sequences of cytb*

+##### [2] Use NCBI Datasets to download metadata and sequence data for gene IDs from step 1

 	-Capture organism information
 		-taxID